 We are ready to establish generalization bounds by leveraging our stability conditions.
 We use covering numbers (i.e.~metric entropy) to control model complexity. \begin{definition}[Covering number] Let $\Qc$ be any hypothesis set and $d(q,q')\geq0$ be a distance metric over $q,q'\in\Qc$.
 Then, $\bar\Qc=\{q_1,\dots,q_N\}$ is an $\eps$-cover of $\Qc$ with respect to $d(\cdot,\cdot)$ if for any $q\in\Qc$, there exists $q_i\in\bar\Qc$ such that $d(q,q_i)\leq\eps$.
 The $\eps$-covering number $\Nc(\Qc,d,\eps)$ is the cardinality of the minimal $\eps$-cover. \end{definition} To cover the algorithm space $\Ac$, we need to introduce a distance metric.
-We formalize this in terms of the prediction difference between two algorithms on the worst-case data-sequence. \begin{definition}[Algorithm distance] Let $\Ac$ be an algorithm hypothesis set and $\Sc=(\x_i,\y_i)_{i=1}^n$ be a sequence with $n$ examples that is admissible {for some task $t\in[T]$}. {For any pair $\bal,\bal'\in\Ac$, define the distance metric $\rho(\bal,\bal'):=\sup_{\Sc}\frac{1}{n}\sum_{i=1}^n\tn{\fal{i-1}{}(\x_{i})-\falp{i-1}{}(\x_{i})}$.} \end{definition} We note that the distance $\rho$ is controlled by the Lipschitz constant of the transformer architecture (i.e.~largest gradient norm with respect to the model weights).
+We formalize this in terms of the prediction difference between the two algorithms on the worst-case data-sequence. \begin{definition}[Algorithm distance] Let $\Ac$ be an algorithm hypothesis set and $\Sc=(\x_i,\y_i)_{i=1}^n$ be a sequence that is admissible {for some task $t\in[T]$}. {For any pair $\bal,\bal'\in\Ac$, define the distance metric $\rho(\bal,\bal'):=\sup_{\Sc}\frac{1}{n}\sum_{i=1}^n\tn{\fal{i-1}{}(\x_{i})-\falp{i-1}{}(\x_{i})}$.} \end{definition} We note that the distance $\rho$ is controlled by the Lipschitz constant of the transformer architecture (i.e.~the largest gradient norm with respect to the model weights).
 Following Definitions~\ref{def cover}\&\ref{def distance}, the $\eps$-covering number of the hypothesis set $\Ac$ is $\Nc(\Ac,\rho,\eps)$.
-This brings us to our main result on MTL risk of \eqref{mtl opt}.
+This brings us to our main result on the MTL risk of \eqref{mtl opt}.

-\begin{theorem} Suppose $\Ac$ is $K$-stable per Assumption~\ref{assump robust} and the {loss function $\ell(\y,\cdot)$ is $L$-Lipschitz for all $\y\in\Yc$ and takes values over $[0,1]$}.
+\begin{theorem} Suppose $\Ac$ is $K$-stable per Assumption~\ref{assump robust} for all $T$ tasks and the loss function $\ell(\y,\cdot)$ is $L$-Lipschitz taking values over $[0,1]$.
 Let $\bah$ be the empirical solution of \eqref{mtl opt}.
-Then, with probability at least $1-2\delta$, the excess MTL test risk obeys
+Then, with probability at least $1-2\delta$, the excess MTL test risk obeys, \ifswitch$\Rmtl(\bah)\leq$